nichoth/resume/src/resume.md

 Lead JS developer for a new social media application.

 ### Fission
-* Javascript Developer
+* Javascript Developer, contract
-* October 2021
+* October 2021 | Contract position

-As a contract position, I developed a blog application with Fission's decentralized backend.
+Developed a blog application with Fission's decentralized backend.

 ### Invintus Media
 * Javacsript Developer
 * June 2016 &ndash; Feb 2019

-I worked with a small team building React-based front-end applications and Node.js backend systems for distributing live video and realtime data.
+Worked with a small team building React-based front-end applications for publishing live video and realtime data.

 ### Fresh Consulting
 * Frontend developer
 * Aug 2015 &ndash; Oct 2015

-As a contract developer, I worked on diverse projects with JavaScript and PHP &mdash; single page apps, Node.js command line tools, and CMS driven websites.
+Worked on diverse projects with JavaScript and
+PHP &mdash; single page apps, Node.js command line tools, and CMS driven websites.

 ### SlowClouds
-* Web Developer/Graphic Designer
+* Web Developer
 * March 2014 &ndash; Sept 2014

-I designed and built visually impressive, performant websites at this small design studio.
+Designed and built visually impressive, performant websites at this small design studio.

 ### Evergreen State College
 * Web Programming Intern
 * June 2013 &ndash; March 2014

-I worked closely with a staff programmer building a new feature for the college's registration website.
-We created a way for students to write directly to registration staff while submitting requests.
-Code was PHP and SQL, using Drupal as a CMS.
+Worked closely with a staff programmer building a new feature for the college's registration website.
+Created a way for students to write directly to registration staff in PHP and SQL.
 </div>